Non-zero $\theta_{13}$, CP-violation and Neutrinoless Double Beta Decay for Neutrino Mixing in the $A_4\times Z_2\times Z_3$ Flavor Symmetry Model: Introduction

 \section{Introduction}

 Though the particle physics experiments and observations have been successfully confirming the standard model (SM) of particle physics, the origin of flavor structure, strong CP problem, matter-antimatter asymmetry of the universe, dark matter, dark energy, non-zero tiny neutrino masses, presence of extra flavor of neutrinos, etc. are still open questions.
-The discovery of neutrino oscillations in 1998 by Super-Kamiokande (SK) Collaborators, Japan and Sudbury Neutrino Observatory Collaborators, Canada were the first proof of physics beyond the standard model.
-In the neutrino physics, we still do not know if the leptonic CP symmetry is violated or not, whether the neutrino masses are normal hierarchy (NH) or inverted hierarchy (IH), if the atmospheric mixing angle is maximal or not, are the neutrinos of the Dirac or Majorana type, what is the lightest absolute neutrino mass value etc. The neutrino oscillation experiments are only sensitive to the mass squared differences $\Delta m_{ij}^2$, and the leptonic mixing angles ($\theta_{ij}$).
+The discovery of neutrino oscillations in 1998 by Super-Kamiokande (SK), Japan and Sudbury Neutrino Observatory (SNO), Canada are the first proof of physics beyond the standard model.
+In neutrino physics, we still do not know if the leptonic CP symmetry is violated or not, whether the neutrino mass eigenvalues follow normal hierarchy (NH) or inverted hierarchy (IH), if the atmospheric mixing angle $\theta_{23}$ is maximal or not, are the neutrinos of the Dirac or Majorana type, the absolute mass of the lightest neutrino flavor etc. The neutrino oscillation experiments are only sensitive to the mass squared differences $\Delta m_{ij}^2$, and the leptonic mixing angles $\theta_{ij}$ ($i=1,2,3$).

-The neutrino physics is an experimental driven dynamics field.
-It has made tremendous progress over the past twenty four years and attempts are underway to quantify the neutrino oscillation parameters more precisely.
-A few latest reviews on neutrino physics are placed in references \cite{King:2014nza, King:2003jb, Cao:2020ans, McDonald:2016ixn, Kajita:2016cak, deSalas:2020pgw, King:2017guk}.
+Neutrino physics is an experimentally driven field.
+It has made tremendous progress over the past few decades and attempts are underway to quantify the neutrino oscillation parameters more precisely.
+A few notable works in neutrino physics are placed in references \cite{King:2014nza, King:2003jb, Cao:2020ans, McDonald:2016ixn, Kajita:2016cak, Vien:2020dlk, deSalas:2020pgw, King:2017guk, PhongNguyen:2017meq, Nguyen:2020ehj}.